 As the name suggests, underbench dishwashers are designed to be placed underneath your benchtop.
 At Rhima, they are built to suit an opening 600mm wide and to fit under a 900mm high benchtop.
 Underbench dishwashers are famous for their compact size while being powerful and affordable.
 With a minimum cycle time of 2 minutes, the underbench dishwashers are the perfect machine for washing and sanitizing cups, saucers, plates, glasses, containers, cutlery, and most restaurant equipment.
 The practical capacity of this commercial dishwasher ranges from 15 to 20 racks per hour.

-Rhima’s example: The RU-50 underbench dishwasher.
+Rhima’s example: The VU-50 underbench dishwasher.
 Hard-working, cost-effective and quiet, it is the perfect candidate for budget-conscious entrepreneurs, and most suitable for small to medium-sized restaurants.
 The High Sparkle 50 underbench dishwasher.
 With self-cleaning cycles and the ability to wash glasses and dirty plates without needing a second dishwasher.

 - Passthrough Dishwashers: